mucommander/mucommander/readme.txt

  - Drag and Drop support: files can be copied or moved to and from muCommander windows and other applications, current folder can be changed by dropping a file or folder on the location field
  - Clipboard support: files can be copied and pasted to/from the clipboard (Ctrl+C / Ctrl+V by default), works with other applications
  - New quick search with visual feedback, editable search string, jump to next/previous matches and ability to cancel it
- - New file transfer progress window with 'Pause'/'Resume' option, current/total remaining time, elapsed time, current speed and speed graph
+ - New file transfer progress window with 'Pause'/'Resume' and speed limit options, current/total remaining time, elapsed time, current speed and speed graph
  - Zip, Tar, Gzip, Bzip2 archives can now be created
  - Support for ISO and NRG images over local and SMB filesystems (contributed by Xavier Martin)
  - Support for Bzip2 archives (.bz2, .tbz2, .tar.bz2 extensions)